SWAPO: Independent Namibia

 When Namibia gained its independence in 1990, SWAPO became the dominant political party.
 Though the organisation rejected the term South West Africa and preferred to use Namibia, the organisation's original name—derived from the territory's old name—was too deeply rooted in the independence movement to be changed.
 However, the original full name is no longer used; only the acronym remains.
 SWAPO, and with it much of Namibia's government and administration, continues to be dominated by the Ovambo ethnic group, despite "considerable efforts to counter [that] perception".

 SWAPO president Sam Nujoma was declared Namibia's first President after SWAPO won the inaugural election in 1989.
 A decade later, Nujoma had the constitution changed so he could run for a third term in 1999, as it limits the presidency to two terms.

 In 2004, the SWAPO presidential candidate was Hifikepunye Pohamba, described as Nujoma's hand-picked successor.
-In 2014, the SWAPO presidential candidate was Hage Geingob, who was the Vice-President of SWAPO.
+In 2014, the SWAPO presidential candidate was Hage Geingob, who was the vice-president of SWAPO.
 In 2019 presidential election, president Geingob won his second five-year term as Namibian president.

 Ideology

 SWAPO was founded with the aim of attaining the independence of Namibia and therefore is part of the African nationalist movement.
-Pre-independence it harboured a socialist, Marxist–Leninist ideology, a thinking that was not immediately abandoned when independence was achieved in 1990 and SWAPO became the ruling party.
-Officially, however, it adopted a social democratic ideology, until the electoral congress in 2017 approved the official change to socialism with a "Namibian character", although some Namibians have labeled the change as lacking a "grass-roots [socialist]" nature.
+Pre-independence it had a socialist, Marxist–Leninist ideology, which was not immediately abandoned when independence was achieved in 1990 and SWAPO became the ruling party.
+Officially, however, it adopted a social democratic ideology, until the electoral congress in 2017 approved the official change to socialism with a "Namibian character", although some Namibians have labelled the change as lacking a "grass-roots" nature.

 Various commentators have characterised the politics of SWAPO in different ways.
-Gerhard Tötemeyer, himself a party member, considers its post-independence politics neoliberal and social democratic.
+Gerhard Tötemeyer, himself a party member, considered its post-independence politics neoliberal and social democratic.
 Henny Seibeb, an opposition politician from the Landless People's Movement, describes the current party ideology as liberal nationalism with traces of "dogmatism, authoritarianism, and statism".

 Structure

 The party president is the top position of SWAPO; in 2012 this was held by Namibia's former president Pohamba.
-The vice-president is Namibia's current president Hage Geingob, who was elected to that position in 2007 and reconfirmed at the SWAPO congress in December 2012.
+The vice-president was Namibia's former president Hage Geingob, who was elected to that position in 2007 and reconfirmed at the SWAPO congress in December 2012, until his death on 4 February 2024.
 The third highest position in SWAPO is the secretary-general, a position held in December 2012 by Nangolo Mbumba.
 Number four is the deputy secretary-general, Omaheke governor Laura McLeod-Katjirua.

 Like many socialist and communist parties, SWAPO is governed by a politburo and a central committee.
 The party leadership is advised by a youth league, a women's council, and an elders' council.